The-Balthazar/BrewWikiGen/README.md

 or remove the lines `safecall(GenerateHomePage)` and/or `safecall(GenerateSidebar)`
 from your updated `Run.lua`.

+### Blueprints.lua:
+If you have content generated in `Blueprints.lua` that would be important to the wiki, you can have the wiki run it by adding a `WikiBlueprints` function to that file.
+That function is called in much the same way as `ModBlueprints`, except by the wiki instead of the game.
+Input argument is the same, except only `.Unit` is populated currently, and will only contain blueprints from included mods.
+This is easier to achieve if your `Blueprints.lua` is formatted such that your `ModBlueprints` hook is populated with function calls rather than with code ran directly within that hook.

+### Lua validation:
 Since this generator runs mod files directly for data, any referenced files must be valid for Lua 5.4.
 This notably means **not** using `#` instead of `--`, not using `!=` instead of `~=`, and probably several other things.